yongxinlyu/yongxinlyu.github.io/_posts/2025-01-21-Seaborn-cheatsheet.md

 ### Final Thoughts

-Seaborn’s object-oriented interface empowers users to create detailed, publication-ready plots with ease.
+Seaborn’s objects interface empowers users to create detailed, publication-ready plots with ease.
 From basic designs to advanced layouts and Matplotlib integration, this cheatsheet provides a comprehensive guide to mastering the interface.

 For more tips on color palettes, marker styles, and additional customizations, stay tuned for my next blog post!